Our top 10 tips for single dads planning a holiday with their kids.

 While holidays are meant to be a relaxing break, they can end up being more stressful than being at work!
 Add to that if you’re a single dad with a child or two in tow and going away can be a scary proposition!

-So, whether you’re taking the kids away on your own for the first time, or the thirtieth, here are our top 10 tips on holidaying as a single dad!
+So, whether you’re taking the kids away on your own for the first time, or the thirtieth, here are our top 10 tips for making your single dad holidays a success!

 1) Get the Kids Involved!